anton-karlovskiy/bitcoin-fork-explorer/README.md

 You are supposed to solve the task with the following requirements:

 * Preferred programming language: TypeScript
-* Accepted programming language: TypeSCript, JavaScript
+* Accepted programming language: TypeScript, JavaScript

 Your solution will be judged based on the following criteria: